toofarm/shanecom/_content/posts/how-to-land-a-job-in-tech-without-abilty-or-experience.md

 Because I derive so much enjoyment from writing software, I've spent a huge number of hours doing so, and, despite myself, become kind of good at it.

-I'm not among the world's programming elite, and I never will be.
+I'm not among the world's programming elite, nor will I ever be.
 In order to develop that kind of talent, you have to start when you're a teenager.
-I began programming in earnest shortly before I turned 30, and suffered from the natural handicap of mind that thinks foremost in stories and feelings.
-However, with moderate intelligence, loads of tenacity, and propitious economic circumstances I've managed to make it work for me.
+I began programming in earnest shortly before I turned 30, and suffer from the natural handicap of a mind most comfortable with stories and feelings.

+However, with moderate intelligence, loads of tenacity, and propitious economic circumstances, I've managed to make it work.

 ### Code switching